kevin-m-kent/youtubeR/README.md

 # Uploading Videos (oauth2 manual workflow)

 Following a similar workflow, we can also upload videos to youtube.
 Assuming you already have created the client as above, you will need a snippet and a video path.
 The snippet defines the title, description, and other metadata for the video.
 The video path is the path to the video file on your local machine.
+See the [Youtube Data API](https://developers.google.com/youtube/v3/docs/videos) documentation for more information on the snippet object.

 ```